aauthorsanonymous/TAQADataset/README.md

 # TAQADataset

-About the Teacher Action Quality Assessment Dataset（TAQA）dataset
+About the Teacher Action Quality Assessment Dataset（TAQA）
 -----------------